GravityShark/nix/README.md

 - hosts: where you enable or disable modules per host
 - nixos: nixos related modules

-- i recommend just going to `flake.nix` and use `gf` in vim to follow links
+- i recommend just going to `flake.nix` and use `gf` in vim to follow links to understand what is going on

 ## installation

-> assuming that you like use the same user name (gravity)

 1. install nixos from the gui setting up the partitions (preferably swap partition) n reboot